 Smithson summed up his vision of modern life in a single word: entropy.
 The law of thermodynamics which insists that all physical systems devolve inexorably from organization into chaos, from states of heat and energy into cold immobility, seemed to him to apply to civilizations, too.
 The world grew cold, inanimate matter triumphing over the busy irregularities of life.
 For Smithson, the triumph of entropy was as certain a destiny for culture as it was for nature.
 The fate of the galaxy, it was also, by the early seventies, a fact about the rust-belt industrial New Jersey cities where Smithson had grown up.
-You didn't have to look at the edge
+You didn't have to look at the edge of the universe to glimpse the god of entropy; you could see him already triumphant in Passaic.
+The commercial and industrial culture that had made modernity was, Smithson thought, running down.
+And he thought that the ruins of those factories and furnaces looked less pathetic, like the ruined monasteries of Romantic stage properties, than oddly majestic and time-less-Egyptian in their ceremonial solidity.
+Modernity, Smithson thought, having reached its apex of progress, was now moving backwards, and the monuments it would leave behind would be vast and charmless-blast furnaces that had turned into palaces of ice.

-"Running out of gas...the fucking world is running out of gas."
-Thus begins John Updike's Rabbit Is Rich. his peerless evocation of the late 1970s.
+"Running out of gas... the fucking world is running out of gas."
+Thus begins John Updike's Rabbit Is Rich, his peerless evocation of the late 1970s.
 Smithson's melodramatic imagination seemed oddly to capture some general shared intuition about the evolution of American life in what seemed to be a new age of limits.
-For a generation of American artists who went to art school and began to do their own work in the seventies, the poetic vision of Smithson's entropic art seemed affirmed by a general sense that all of American commercial culture had long passed its apex, and that the future promised largely scarcity, austerity, limits.4
+For a generation of American artists who went to art school and began to do their own work in the seventies, the poetic vision of Smithson's entropic art seemed affirmed by a general sense that all of American commercial culture had long passed its apex, and that the future promised largely scarcity, austerity, limits.